seanpfeifer/coffeebeanbot/README.md

 ### Usage

 Run the bot's `cbb` executable from the directory containing your `cfg.json` and `./secrets/discord.json`.
+See the output of `cbb -h` for details.

 Invite the bot to one of your servers via the URL `https://discordapp.com/api/oauth2/authorize?client_id=CLIENT_ID_HERE&scope=bot`, replacing `CLIENT_ID_HERE` with your client ID shown in your config.